kkshivani18/terraform-azure-infrastructure/README.md

 # Terraform Azure Infrastructure

-- This project demonstrates the creation of a complete Azure infrastructure using Terraform.
+- This is an introductory project demonstrates the creation of a complete Azure infrastructure using Terraform.
 - It includes setting up resources such as a virtual network, subnet, network security group (NSG) and a virtual machine (VM).
 - Docker is installed on the Azure VM using a customdata.tpl file, which provides a script for automation.
 The project is designed to showcase infrastructure automation and configuration management.